Do humans have free will or are their actions predetermined?

 – Imām Sulṭān Muḥammad Shāh Āgā Khān III, (Islam: The Religion of My Ancestors, extract from The Memoirs of Aga Khan: World Enough and Time)

 "Free will versus predestination was an important theological debate, with political implications, in Muslim society dating back to Omayyad times.
-The Ismailis adopted an intermediate position in thes debate and eventually accommodated the relevant issues within their theological doctrines.
+The Ismailis adopted an intermediate position in these debate and eventually accommodated the relevant issues within their theological doctrines.
 At one extreme, a variety of Islamic movements and schools of thought espoused the predestinarian view, initially designated as Jabriya, holding that man's deeds as well as good and evil resulted from God's decrees and pre-ordination.
 At the other extreme, there were those, originally designated as Qadariya by their opponents, who recognised the freedom of human will and the individual's moral responsibility for his deeds.
-Both the Jabriya and the Qadariya based their arguments on verses from the Koran that supported their views, By early 'Abbasid times, the Mo'talzilites took over the Qadarite belief in human free will and argued that man can establish the truths of religion on the basis of reason, without any need of divine guidance.
+Both the Jabriya and the Qadariya based their arguments on verses from the Koran that supported their views, By early 'Abbasid times, the Mo'tazilites took over the Qadarite belief in human free will and argued that man can establish the truths of religion on the basis of reason, without any need of divine guidance.
 In other words they held that God in the Islamic revelation had shown the believers the "right path" for attaining salvation and reward in paradise, and had then left it to man to determine rationally what was good or evil.
 Thus, man's ultimate destiny as a rational and free agent depended on himself.
 However the majority of Sunni traditionalists, representing the mainstream of Muslim thought, eventually rejected Qadarism and adopted a form of predestinarianism as propounded by Ash'arism."

 "All the major Ismaili authors of the Fatimid period held that man's destiny is not predestined as, in a sense, he is responsible for choosing between good and evil.
-However, they also refuted the Qaqarite position by believing that man by himself is not capable of making the right choices rationally for moving along the spiritual ladder of salvation towards knowing God and his own origins in the universe because he lacks the required knowledge.
+However, they also refuted the Qadarite position by believing that man by himself is not capable of making the right choices rationally for moving along the spiritual ladder of salvation towards knowing God and his own origins in the universe because he lacks the required knowledge.
 In every age or dawr (q.v.), therefore, man is in need of the guidance of a divinely-appointed and protected hierarchy of authoritative teachers - the prophet and after him the rightful Imam of the time.
 In its classical statement, Ismaili theology, thus, remained essentially revelational rather than rational, despite its promotion of a personal quest for knowledge and the importance attached to philosophical inquiry by many learned Ismaili theologians."

-– Farhad Daftary and M. Faquir Hunzai, Free Will in Ismaili Shi'ism, The Institute of Ismaili Studies
+– Farhad Daftary and M. Faquir Hunzai, "Free Will in Ismaili Shi'ism," Encyclopædia Iranica, online edition, 2000, (accessed on 8 April 2024).

 Nasir Khusraw has addressed in detail the age old dilemma of free will and predestination in his Gushāyish wa-rahāyish (Knowledge and Liberation).
 In this work Khusraw cites an example where Imam Ja'far al-Sadiq was asked this very question on whether man's actions are predetermined (if so, then how can man be punished for them?) or if man has free will — allowing him to prevail over the will of God.
 Imam Ja'far responded about man's position as follows: 'It is between two positions in which he is neither determined nor free.'
 Nasir Khusraw went on to provide the fascinating ta'wil of the Imam's words: